ketan1741/ID-Card-Scanner-/README.md

 # ID-Card-Scanner-
 Extraction of Registration Number from VIT ID card using Pytesseract.
 Then, storing the list of these Registration Number in an excel sheet.
+Place the ID card around 6-10 cm from the web cam of laptop such that the registration number is visible and then press space bar to capture the image and extract the Registration Number.
+If not scanned properly, an error prompt will be displayed to retake the picture.